Bug Bounty &

 Create Remediation Process

-Develop workflows for fixing confirmed security issues
+Develop workflows for fixing confirmed security issues.

-Key Elements of a Vulnerability Disclosure Policy
+Key Elements of a Disclosure Policy

 Scope